Supamoto – The Future of Clean Cooking

 To do this, we set up micro-collection centres where locals – turned mini entrepreneurs – manage the shredding and transport process themselves.
 The biomass is then delivered to the manufacturer who produces sustainably-sourced pellets and briquettes.
 The biomass cookstoves comes with a small solar panel that convert the energy from the sun to load a rechargeable battery that is used to operate a fan that makes the stove very efficient.
 Moreover the solar energy can be used to charge a mobile phone or to connect a light.
 Are there other benefits?
 “Right now, through the programme, families can own a stove for free – and we’re working on a long-term model where they can be purchased at a subsidised price”, explains Lilian.
 “The big advantage of solar stoves over smoke-free options is that the fuel is free, so, if done right, this method could be transformative.”

-During its short lifespan, Supamoto has shown the merits of local production and renewable energy, delivering real solutions to some of the poorest communities across Tanzania.
+During its short lifespan, clean cooking has shown the merits of local production and renewable energy, delivering real solutions to some of the poorest communities across Tanzania.
 In Kwa Ugoro village, where the project began, clean cooking is now an affordable and accessible option for women.
 2019 also saw Dorcas broaden our programme offering – seeing village banking systems and new modules on ways in which communities can mitigate the effects of climate change come to life.